 You have the option of setting IP address and boot parameters using the VxWorks bootChange command.
 To access the bootChange command, you must establish a telnet session to the switch.
-For information on other commands available from VxWorks see VxWorks Command Line Interface.
+For information on other commands available from VxWorks see VxWorks Command Line Interface on page 54.